 Recently, the group advised the Government of Pakistan on compliance with the requirements of the Financial Action Task Force (FATF) and its recommendations pertaining to the domestic implementation of the financial sanctions regime of the United Nations.

 Your request has been submitted.
-We’ll get in touch you soon.
+We’ll get in touch with you soon.